Eat & Drink

 There is no shortage of venues serving up these delectable bowls in Newcastle, so we’ve done the rounds and put together a list of places that have their açai bowl game down to a fine art.

 These guys know their way around an açai bowl, that’s for sure!
-Tucked away in Merewether, this hidden gem fulfills all your Açai Bowl needs, with six different flavours to choose from!
+Tucked away in Merewether, Akuna Cafe fulfils all your açai bowl needs, with six different flavours to choose from.
 Pick either an açai base, vanilla coconut base, or mixed!
 Overwhelmed by choice?
 Our go-to is the Sweet As Bowl.

 Where: 40 Patrick St, Merewether